mergado/docs/README.md

 $ jekyll serve
 ```

-Add `--watch` param if you want to make more incremental changes.

 This command also runs a built-in development server (at http://localhost:4000/ by default).
 For more information follow the [official documentation](https://jekyllrb.com/docs/usage/).

 If you want to create a new section to appear in the navigation, edit the `_config.yml` in root and run the command for creating a new page, for example: